-Although Cymbalaria are half hardy perennials these ivies are normally grown as half hardy annuals by gardeners.
+Although Cymbalaria plants are half hardy perennials, these ivies are normally grown as half hardy annuals by gardeners.

 Some of the common names for Cymbalaria include Kenilworth Ivy, Ivy leaved toadflax and Coliseum Ivy.

-These ivies take very little looking after; they should be watered regularly, and cut back and dead headed before setting seeds to prevent them from taking over the garden.
+These ivies take very little looking after.
+They should be watered regularly, and cut back and dead headed before any chance of setting seed, to help prevent them from taking over the garden.

 I hope that you enjoyed this guide on how to grow Cymbalaria plants.
 You may also enjoy the following Gardener's HQ growing guides: How to grow Antirrhinum majus, Sparaxis, and Digitalis plants.